kienchickenz/my-pygame-games/README.md

 Repeat steps 2-5 for each project you want to run.

-**Note:** Some projects may have additional setup instructions or requirements mentioned in their respective README files or directories.
+**Note:** Some projects may have additional setup instructions or requirements mentioned in their respective README files.
 Be sure to check those before running the game.

 ## Credits

 The game projects in this repository are developed by following along with the tutorials from YouTube channel **Clear Code** by Christian Koch.
 His clear explanations, well-structured lessons, and practical examples have been invaluable in learning game development with Python and Pygame.

-Special thanks to Christian Koch for creating and sharing such high-quality educational content, which has been instrumental in the creation of these projects and the continuous improvement of my skills.
+Without the guidance provided by these tutorials, this repository would not exist. *Special thanks* to Christian Koch for creating and sharing such high-quality educational content, which has been instrumental in the creation of these projects.

 You can find the **Clear Code** channel and support Christian's work at: https://www.youtube.com/@ClearCode

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code in this repository as long as you include the original license file.
+You are free to use, modify, and distribute the code in this repository as long as you include the *original license file*.